-Pennsylvania sedge is a perennial grass-like plant with a cluster of brown seeds hanging on to the stem.
 The foliage of Pennsylvania sedge is pale green during spring and sandy tan in winter.
-It booms up with a green color in open woodlands and spring margins.
-This plant can be used as a beautiful woodland groundcover.
+It booms up with green color in open woodlands and spring margins — this plant used as a beautiful woodland groundcover.
 Pennsylvania sedge originates from the native East and North America.
-This plant hails from the species of sedge family.
+This plant hails from the species of the sedge family.
 Sometimes it is commonly referred to as Penn sedge.
 Its other names include common oak sedge, new sedge, and yellow sedge.
-According to the census of literature, Pennsylvania sedge is found in Manitoba, Ontario as well as Quebec located in Canada.
-It is massively distributed in the United States of America.
-The plant is commonly found in large monotypic stands.
+According to the census of literature, Pennsylvania sedges found in Manitoba, Ontario, and Quebec, located in Canada, are massively distributed in the United States of America.
+The plant is found in large monotypic stands.
 It is vegetative and spreads like rhizomes.
 The plant also distributes itself like clumps of malts with longer rhizomes that form wide attached colonies.
 Its formation in the farm creates perfect ground covers in a savannah-like forest.
-Mostly, Pennsylvania sedge grows in resistant grazing lands.
+Mainly, Pennsylvania sedge grows in resistant grazing lands.
 Pennsylvania sedge typically grows in large clumps.
-They are naturally shorter depending on the weather.
+They are naturally shorter, depending on the weather.
 The plants are monoecious.
 This means that they come in spikelets representative of male and female flowers.
-The narrow grass of this species can be medium to sharp triangular culms.
-These culms can rise to single horizons.
-They also have green staminate cells.
-The cells have reddish-purple touches of white margins.
-Additional features include the dark brown pistillate scales with midribs and margins.
+The little grass of this species can be medium to sharp triangular culms.
+These culms can rise to single horizons; They also have green staminate cells; The cells have reddish-purple touches of white margins; Additional features include the dark brown pistillate scales with midribs and margins.
 The flowers have tiny fruits called achenes with enclosed sac-like perigynia.